The Silk Road Experience

 ACCOMMODATION: Hotel Inspira-S (or similar), Tashkent, Uzbekistan

-Day 3: KHIVA
+Day 3: NUKUS

 INCLUDED: Breakfast, Lunch, Dinner

-ACCOMMODATION: Hotel Asia (or similar), Khiva, Uzbekistan
+ACCOMMODATION: Hotel Bankir (or similar), Khiva, Uzbekistan

-Day 4: KHIVA
+Day 4: LOVELY KHIVA

-Today you will spend another full day in the magnificent Silk Road oasis of Khiva.
-Walk the citadel city walls during the morning.
+Today you will spend the full day in the magnificent Silk Road oasis of Khiva.
+Walk the citadel walls during the morning.
 Get an insider’s view of Uzbek life inside the city’s residents’ quarter when you visit a local home.
 Here, the neighbourhood women help you prepare Shivit Ashi, a traditional pasta.
 A special, sensory experience indeed!

 INCLUDED: Breakfast, Lunch, Dinner

-ACCOMMODATION: Hotel Asia (or similar), Khiva, Uzbekistan
+ACCOMMODATION: Hotel Bankir (or similar), Khiva, Uzbekistan

-Day 5: TRANSFER TO BUKHARA
+Day 5: TURKMENISTAN

 INCLUDED: Breakfast, Lunch, Dinner

-ACCOMMODATION: Hotel Amelia (or similar), Bukhara, Uzbekistan
+ACCOMMODATION: Amelia Boutique Hotel, Bukhara, Uzbekistan

-Day 6: BUKHARA
+Day 10: BUKHARA

 Bukhara is one of the crown jewels of the Silk Road trade route.
 A UNESCO-listed city, it’s a zig-zag of backstreets, bustling bazaars and historical monuments.
 Its moniker ‘Bukhoroi Shareef’, meaning ‘Holy Bukhara’, is named so for its hundreds of mosques and many mausoleums.